jessdejong/world-view/README.md

-# music-maker
+# world-news-posneg
-music-maker for the codeday 24 hour hackathon
+Analyzing world news for the codeday 24 hour hackathon